Wanna know some incredibly fun facts about South Korea? Today, we will discover interesting things about the country and why people love it so much.

 South Koreans usually rent rooms just for one night or a few hours.
-This provides privacy for the couple since most of them live with their family even in their 20s.
-Of course, there are varieties of love motels, from the cheapest to luxurious ones.
+This provides privacy for the couple since most of them live with their family, even in their 20s.
+Of course, there are varieties of love motels, from the cheapest to the most luxurious ones.

-South Korean women have only around three various haircuts to choose from, and their age and marital status determine them.
-If a girl has long hair, she is single; if she has a short haircut, she has recently married; and older women have perms.
+South Korean women have various haircuts to choose from, and their age and marital status can influence them.
+If a girl has long hair, she might be single.
+Older women tend to have perms.

 If you have enjoyed the group of facts about South Korea above, here are some more.
 It’s better to know a lot than to know nothing.